build-on-aws/content/tutorials/recommendation-engine-full-stack/index.md

 Video #1 goes over the basic steps of data prepping, data analysis and visualization as part of feature engineering to come up with the list of features that will help us in training and building our Machine Learning Models.<br/>
 https://youtu.be/96IV4qBO0co

-Video #2 goes over training, building and deployment of our custom scaling model and our K means clustering model on Sagemaker.<br/>
+Video #2 goes over training, building and deployment of our custom scaling model and our K means clustering model on SageMaker.<br/>
 https://youtu.be/9JzEybNli7Q

 Video #3 brings the entire story together by showing how to create our REST API's for the Machine Learning Models with the help of Lambda and API Gateway.
 Finally in this video we will integrate our API's with our fancy UI.<br/>
 https://youtu.be/7iPQPGwk8mc

-As you continue on your learning journey, I encourage you to delve deeper into the tools we used today, such as Lambda, API Gateway, Chalice, and Sagemaker.
+As you continue on your learning journey, I encourage you to delve deeper into the tools we used today, such as Lambda, API Gateway, Chalice, and SageMaker.
 These powerful tools can significantly enhance your data science and machine learning projects.
-Here are some next steps to help you master these technologies:<br/>
+Here are some next steps to help you master these technologies:

 1. [Lambda](https://aws.amazon.com/lambda/): Consider exploring AWS Lambda to master serverless computing and event-driven programming for building scalable applications.
 2. [API Gateway](https://aws.amazon.com/api-gateway/): Take the next step in learning by delving into API Gateway, understanding RESTful API design, and securing, deploying, and monitoring APIs at scale.
 3. [Chalice](https://github.com/aws/chalice): Chalice simplifies serverless application development on AWS.
 Dive into its documentation and explore more use cases.